|

 PERMISSION FROM THE AUTHOR ©

-(Also known as "Connell Park" and as "Exhibition Park".)
+(Also known as "Connell Park", "Exhibition Park",

-This park was situated on a 28-hectare tear-drop shaped island in The Saint John River at the mouth of The Meduxnekeage River.
+This amusement area was situated on a tear-drop shaped island in The Saint John River at the mouth of The Meduxnekeage River.
 (See the aerial photo near the end of this article.)
+It was 28 hectares in size.
 Before European settlement, natives used the island as a summer camp and as a base for salmon fishing.
 This lasted into the 1800s.
 When the Creek Area (as this part of present Woodstock was once known), was to be settled, Captain Jacob Smith was granted land in the area for having fought in the American War of Independence.
 He was allowed to choose the property he wanted as a reward for being loyal to the British Crown.
 He selected an expanse along the river's shore plus the entire "Island at Woodstock".
 So in 1784, he built a log cabin on land that later became occupied by the town of Woodstock.
 It was situated on the shore overlooking the island.
 (This area was one of the ones to later be covered in water, as discussed at the end of this article.)

 Eventually, his son, Richard Smith, inherited some, and acquired other, parts of his father's land.
 His will in turn, provided that his wife be able to lease some of it and sell the rest.
 The island in The Saint John River ended up with Charles.
 R. Rogers.
 In 1890 A. B. Connell, executor of the estate of John W. Connell (another whose family had bought blocks of land from Richard Smith's widow), purchased the island from Rogers.
 A free public reserve was to be created for the benefit of the citizens of Woodstock.
-This was to be known as "Connell Park", although it's not known if John requeasted that name or if the public simply came to call it that.
+This was to be known as "Connell Park", although it's not known if John requested that name or if the public simply came to call it that.

 There is some confusion as to the exact date this occurred because another source says that the land was not acquired until 1909.
 Regardless, a grandstand was erected and baseball diamond put in as recreation for island-goers.
 The southern, treed section of the island would become a picnic ground with a pump for water supply.
 A pre-World War I postcard shows picnickers and a horse-drawn vehicle in this area.

 In 1918 the central portion of the island was leased to the Carleton County Agricultural Society for $1 per year until 1938, with an option to renew the lease.
 They wanted to transfer their agricultural exhibition to the island.
-Be aware that one source says the fair did not actually start to run there until the 1922 season, but four years just seems to long to lease the land without using it and a newspaper source gives a date of 1919 that the exhibition building was constructed.
-The 1922 date may be confused with the first year the miniature ran.
+Be aware that one source says the fair did not actually start to run there until the 1922 season, but four years just seems to long to lease the land without using it and a newspaper source gives a date of 1919 in which the main exhibition building was constructed.
+The 1922 date may be confused with the first year the miniature railway ran.
 (See farther on for discussion of the railway.)
 Regardless, the fair was held there in early September for decades.
+For at least part of the time, it was named "The Saint John Valley Exhibition".

 A photo taken in the 1930s or 40s shows the entrance to the track with a two-story office in the foreground.
 A ticket kiosk in the shape of a large clown head wearing a derby, is situated in front of this building.
 The ticket window is the clown's mouth.
 To the left is a free-standing placard the height of the building.
 Painted on it is another full-length clown standing on a small box.
 He is holding a large ball off to one side of himself upon which are the words "Grand Stand", and the whole thing is cut out in the shape of this clown and the ball.
 It's unknown if these were there from the start of not, but one source credits Wentworth Stone as the painter.